svmiller/svmiller.github.io/_posts/2020-01-28-illustrate-correlation-fallacies-limitations-in-r.md

 ## Ecological Fallacy

-The ecological fallacy is one of the classic limit ions about correlation about which we have long known.
+The ecological fallacy is one of the classic limitations about correlation about which we have long known.
 Namely: inferences and correlations at the individual-level need not be equivalent at the group-level.

 We have [W.S.
 Robinson (1950)](https://www.jstor.org/stable/2087176?seq=1#metadata_info_tab_contents) to thank for this classic cautionary tale.
 His case concerns illiteracy rates from the 1930 Census, later cleaned and amended by [Grotenhuis et al. (2011)](https://www.jstor.org/stable/2087176?seq=1#metadata_info_tab_contents), and included in my `post8000r` package as the `Illiteracy30` data frame.